-The problem has been considered in 1D, 2D, and in 3D in the literature, but we restrict ourselves to two- and threedimensional tests.
-As in previous studies of this problem, we calculate only one quadrant when a Cartesian mesh is used, and apply reflective boundary conditions at the inner boundaries.
+and apply reflective boundary conditions at the inner boundaries.
 However, when an unstructured mesh is used, we calculate all four quadrants in order to avoid imposing mirror symmetry along the coordinate axes.
 The outer boundaries are modelled with a special inflow boundary that makes use of the analytic solution known for the problem.

 We begin by considering the 2D problem carried out with different strategies for treating the mesh.
-The simplest approach is a fixed Cartesian mesh of resolution $25 \times 25$ cells in one quadrant.
+The simplest approach is a fixed Cartesian mesh of resolution 25×25 cells in one quadrant.
 Our second calculation was done with an unstructured mesh that has the same total number of cells as in the Cartesian case, but is also kept stationary.
 Comparison of these two schemes allows an assessment of how well the unstructured mesh performs relative to a Cartesian mesh of equal spatial resolution.
 Our third calculation uses a moving unstructured mesh where the mesh cells are moved with the local velocity of the gas, such that the mass per cell stays constant to good approximation.
 We here use an initial mesh that has been extended to $[-3,3] \times [-3,3]$ in order to provide enough mesh area for the implosion problem.
 Finally, in our last variant of this problem we also use a moving mesh but exercise our schemes for dynamically refining and derefining the mesh, as described in Section 6.
-Specifically, we split cells into two when their mass has gone up above 1.5 times the initial average mass of a cell, $\overline{m} = 1/25^2$ .
+Specifically, we split cells into two when their mass has gone up above 1.5 times the initial average mass of a cell, $\overline{m}=1/25^2$.
 This automatically generates new cells in the inflow region, and maintains a constant mass resolution there.
-In this case we do not have to extend the mesh beyond the $[-1, 1]^2$ domain; rather, new mesh cells appear dynamically as needed.
-In addition, we also derefine cells (i.e. delete them) if their volume falls below 0.25 times the initial volume $\overline{V} = 1/25^2$ of the cells.
-This prevents the spatial resolution in the highdensity region from getting better than a certain limit.
-In fact, it limits the maximum effective resolution per dimension to $N{\rm eff} = 1/(0.25 \times \overline{V})^{1/2} = 50.$
+In this case we do not have to extend the mesh beyond the $[-1,1]^2$ domain; rather, new mesh cells appear dynamically as needed.
+In addition, we also derefine cells (i.e. delete them) if their volume falls below 0.25 times the initial volume $\overline{V}=1/25^2$ of the cells.
+This prevents the spatial resolution in the high-density region from getting better than a certain limit.
+In fact, it limits the maximum effective resolution per dimension to $N{\rm eff}=1/(0.25\times\overline{V})^{1/2}=50$.

 In Figure 30, we compare the results of these four different mesh strategies.
-In each case we show a projected density field at time t = 2.0, and we compare the densities of individual mesh cells with the expected analytic solution for the radial density profile.
+In each case we show a projected density field at time t=2.0, and we compare the densities of individual mesh cells with the expected analytic solution for the radial density profile.
 In all four cases, the postshock flow shows some substantial density scatter.
 This is presumably a combination of weak post-shock oscillations present in our scheme, and geometrically induced asphericities.
 The oscillatory behaviour is particularly noticeable and coherent in the Cartesian case, where also the so-called 'carbuncle' phenomenon is at work, which can produce artefacts for very strong grid-aligned shocks.
 Stone et al. (2008) invoke a special cure for this problem and achieve a quiet post-shock flow in the Noh problem with the help of judiciously introduced extra dissipation.
 We expect that the unstructured fixed mesh should be less susceptible to such grid alignment effects.
 Indeed, the result for this case (top right panel of Figure 30) shows no coherent oscillations and preferred directions of the kind seen for the Cartesian grid, but it nevertheless exhibits a similar degree of noise.